-Graduate students may petition their department chair or program director to repeat a maximum of two courses during their degree program in order to improve their performance.
-When a course is repeated the first grade will remain visible on the transcript, but will be removed from the calculation of the cumulative grade point average for the semester in which the course was first taken.
-The new grade will then be used for calculation of the cumulative grade point average and the grade point average for the semester in which it was earned, regardless of whether the new grade is higher or lower than the first grade.
+Graduate students may petition their department chair to repeat a maximum of two courses during their degree program in order to improve their performance.
+When a course is repeated, the first grade will remain visible on the transcript but will be removed from the calculation of the cumulative grade point average and the grade point average for the semester in which the course was first taken.
+The new grade will then be used for calculation of the cumulative grade point average for the semester in the the semest which it was earned, regardless of whether the new grade is higher or lower than the first grade.
 The student's transcript will show the comment "Repeated: No credit awarded" directly below the original grade.
 However, if the first attempt of the course resulted in a passing grade, but the second attempt results in a failing grade, then the original grade will remain.
 Similarly, if a student withdraws from a course that is being repeated, the Course Repeat Option will not be applied and the original grade will stand.
 Course repetition may be exercised according to the following conditions:

-- 1. The course repeat option can only be used on course in which a C or lower was earned.
-Courses with a grading basis of P/NP are not eligible under this policy - 2.
-A student may not use the Pass/No Pass Option on a course that is being repeated - 3.
-A student may only use the repeat option on the same course - 4.
-Research based courses 651, 601 and 701 are exempt from this repeat policy.
-Thesis research course 651 and dissertation research course 701 grading policy can be found in the General Bulletin at: - 5. http://bulletin.case.edu/schoolofgraduatestudies/academicpolicies/

-- 6. The course repeat option may not be exercised after a degree has been awarded - 7.
-Approval from advisor and department chair required.
-Some departments may also require the signature of the Director of Graduate Studies and/or the Graduate Affairs committee - 8.
-The tuition and associated fees for a repeated course may be the responsibility of the student
+- 1. The course repeat option can only be used on a course in which a C or lower was earned.
+Courses with a grading basis of P/NP are not eligible under this policy. - 2.
+A student may not use the Pass/No Pass option on a course that is being repeated. - 3.
+A student may only use the repeat option on the same course (name, number, credits). - 4.
+Research based courses (for example, 601, 651, and 701) are exempt from this repeat policy.
+Thesis research course 651 and dissertation research course 701 grading policies can be found in this bulletin. - 5.
+The course repeat option may not be exercised after a degree has been awarded. - 6.
+A Course Repeat Request form must be signed by the student's advisor and department chair.
+The form must be submitted to the School of Graduate Studies for approval. - 7.
+The tuition and associated fees for a repeated course may be the responsibility of the student.